Cvikli/AISH.jl/README.md

 ![matrix](https://github.com/user-attachments/assets/f90a1d9c-dfe2-4a41-a5a7-c53d8aefa4d4)

-What if I tell you every work is a transformation...
+Everything is a transformation...
 You can describe every workflow soon...

 AI SH to do EVERYTHING on PC